caspercrause/data-engineering-zoomcamp-2024/Week 3 Homework.md

 ```

-I had a really hard time with bigquery not being able to recognise my data a datetime so I gave up and converted my datetime columns to dates instead
+I had a really hard time with bigquery not being able to recognise my data as datetime so I gave up and converted my datetime columns to dates instead.

 ```SQL